Horatio Nelson, 1st Viscount Nelson: Battle of Cape St. Vincent

-Admiral, 1797–1801
+1797–1801

-Action off Cadiz
+Action off Cádiz

-Nelson was given as his flagship, and on 27 May 1797, was ordered to lie off Cadiz; monitoring the Spanish fleet and awaiting the arrival of Spanish treasure ships from the American colonies.
-He carried out a bombardment, and personally led an amphibious assault, on 3 July.
-During the action, Nelson's barge collided with that of the Spanish commander, and a hand-to-hand struggle ensued between the two crews.
-Twice, Nelson was nearly cut down and—both times—his life was saved by a seaman named John Sykes, who took the blows himself and was badly wounded.
+Nelson was given as his flagship and ordered to lie off Cádiz on 27 May 1797; monitoring the Spanish fleet and awaiting the arrival of Spanish treasure ships from the American colonies.
+He carried out a bombardment and personally led an amphibious assault on 3 July.
+During the action, Nelson's barge collided with the Spanish commander's barge, and hand-to-hand combat ensued between the two crews.
+Nelson was nearly cut down twice, and both times his life was saved by a sailor named John Sykes, who took the blows himself and was badly wounded.
 The British raiding force captured the Spanish boat and towed her back to Theseus.
 During this period, Nelson developed a scheme to capture Santa Cruz de Tenerife, aiming to seize a large quantity of specie from the treasure ship Principe de Asturias, which was reported to have recently arrived.